patchloc/VulnLoc/test/setup-others/README.md

 ```
 This step will create an output folder with the name **output_\<timestamp\>** (such as **output_1620642503**) in **/root/workspace/cve-2017-5225/output**.

-The final step is to run VulnLoc with the target program.
+The final step is to run the localization tool with the target program.
 ```bash
 # Run following commands in the docker container
 cd /root/workspace/cve-2017-5225/code